MEDITATION vs RUMINATION

 EVERYDAY MINDFULNESS

-I like to check for tension in my body from time to time during the day because I often find unnecessary tension somewhere in my body.
-My personal hotspots are shoulders, belly, eyes, and the forehead.
-I found that to relax everything for just the 20 minutes of a regular meditation period is not enough.
+Let’s check for tension from time to time during the day because unnecessary tension often creeps up somewhere in the body.
+What are your personal hotspots, shoulders, belly, eyes, the forehead, ao another place?
+To relax everything for just the 20 minutes of a regular meditation period is not enough.

 On the average, we are awake for 16 hours.
 That translates into 960 minutes.